DavidScheliga/CSharpifyXml/DesignThinking.md

 - I wanted more control over the generated class names and name mappings.
 - XSD.exe does not work with complex XML files.
 - XSD.exe if perfect for handling serialization and deserialization.
-  But it is not perfect for generating human readable C# classes, in which information transfer to the human is my main goal.
+  But it is not perfect for generating human-readable C# classes, in which information transfer to the human is my main goal.
 - XSD.exe does not give me the ability to define the resulting c# file structure.
 - XSD.exe is overkill for my purpose.